ChoiChips/movie-search/README.md

 - **If you were going to implement a level of automated testing to prepare this for a production environment, how would you go about doing so?**
 I think I would use a continuous integration resource such as Codeship to run all my tests with every push to Github.
 I know that there's also things like screenshot comparison testing and the autotest gem for Rails, but I would need to do more research to implement them.

+EDIT: Just realized that I might have misinterpreted this last question.
+I have already implemented a couple basic tests using RSpec and Capybara for my controller and search feature.
+My controller test checks to make sure the 3rd party API call is returning the correct data/data type while my feature test checks to make sure my search function is displaying results on the page.